The 8 Best Keurig K Cup Coffee Pods

 The Original Donut Shop coffee was built on the premise of emulating the Coffee found in donut shops of old.
 It offers a nostalgic and straightforward brew, perfect for easing into a workday or dunking a sweet treat.
 Just be careful not to confuse it with donut flavored coffee, or your taste buds will be in for a surprise.

-This medium roast features a classic chocolate flavor profile, but with surprisingly complex undertones of cedar, black currant and cherry, and a whiskey-like aroma.
-It’s full-bodied, with a syrupy mouthfeel.
+This K Cup features a classic chocolate flavor profile, but with surprisingly complex undertones of cedar, black currant and cherry, and a whiskey-like aroma.
+It’s has a full-body, with a syrupy mouthfeel.
 Yet, they balanced it with a subtle acidity.
 This is a brew of which you can easily enjoy several cups in a row.

 Italian Roast is a dark roast for true dark roast lovers.
 Their entire dark roast line was explicitly crafted in response to consumers requesting a richer and darker K Cup, and the results have garnered them many fans.